colmap/colmap/doc/tutorial.rst

 ----------

 First, start the graphical user interface of COLMAP, as described :ref:`here
-<interface>`.
+<gui>`.
 COLMAP provides an automatic reconstruction tool that simply takes
 a folder of input images and produces a sparse and dense reconstruction in a workspace folder.
 Click ``Reconstruction > Automatic Reconstruction`` in the GUI and specify the relevant options.
 The output is written to the workspace folder.